How to Plan and Shoot Video Content on a Budget

-When your thinking about preparing video content for your audience the first thing is to identify who your audience is.
+When you’re thinking about preparing video content for your audience, the first thing is to identify who your audience is.

 Google then gives you the most relevant answers it thinks you’re looking for.

-That’s because they what to know what you want.
+That’s because they want to know what you want.

 Get some outside perspectives, ask your friends, family, or even complete strangers what they want.

 If you decide to just go out there and guess, you can be left with a bunch of content no one cares about.

 It doesn’t hurt to ask questions, even if they aren’t the right ones.
 Of course, not everyone will give you valuable information, but it will give you the opportunity to remove the unnecessary information and focus on the important aspects of your video content.

 Know how relevant your content is to your audience